Multiscale, Multiphase, and Multidisciplinary Research

 Transforming multiphase flow to drive energy savings and streamlined processes

 Welcome!
-I’m Rui Ni, an Assistant Professor of Mechanical Engineering at Johns Hopkins University.
+I’m Rui Ni, an associate professor of mechanical engineering at the Johns Hopkins University.
 I’m directing the Fluid Transport Lab.
 Our research interests broadly revolve around experimental studies of turbulence, multiphase flow, heat transfer, physiological flow, and swarming insects.
 A persistent theme throughout most of these areas is the challenge to model and predict the complex behaviors of coexistent phases, the phenomena that they manifest in multiple time and length scales, and the emerging dynamics due to intra- and inter- phase couplings.

-To navigate in this research domain, the other part of our work is devoted to advancing experimental tools, including the non-invasive Lagrangian particle tracking system, visual-hull reconstruction, and the minimum-invasive method, such as miniaturized sensors.
+To navigate in this research domain, the other part of our work is devoted to advancing diagnostic tools, including non-invasive Lagrangian particle tracking system, visual-hull reconstruction, minimum-invasive method, and physics-informed machine learning.

 Particle Image Velocimetry

 We are using particle image velocimetry to capture the gas phase of a particle-laden jet.

 We are working on improving the existing 3D particle tracking code to handle high tracer concentrations (up to 0.1 particle per pixel).

 Our V-ONSET facility provides a unique flow environment for us to probe the interfacial couplings between two phases in the Lagrangian framework, including bubble deformation, breakup physics, and simultaneous measurement of the surrounding turbulent flow.